0BananaBig0/from_gcc_to_cpp/docs/Gcc.md

 1. There are various compilers available. **Which compiler is the best?** The choice of compiler depends on the library and system being used.
 Most libraries are optimized for specific compilers.
-Even when libraries serve the same purpose, their implementations are often tailored to a particular compiler.
+Even when libraries serve the same purpose, their implementations are often tailored to particular compilers.
+Furthermore, even if the compilers are of the same type but differ in version or system, the compilation results may still vary.
 2. For example, `libstdc++` and `libc++` are both implementations of the C++ Standard Template Library (STL).
 However, when `clang++` is used with `libstdc++` to compile, the execution performance can be very slow.
 In